pramnora/qb64/cryptography/ascii/README.md

 -----

-## CODE CHALLENGE
+## CODE CHALLENGE (for users of Windows Notepad, only)

 If you are using Windows Operating System;
--(my sincere apologies to other Operating System users, of course, for having left them out!)-
-open up Notepad word processor;
+then, open up Windows Notepad word processor application;
+click inside of the Notepad window to make it 'active';
-and, while holding down the: [ALT] key;
+then, while holding down the: [ALT] key;
 and, using only your keyboard 'numbers' pad;
-type into Notepad the number: 65;
+type in the number: 65;
 then, see what code appears...;
 it should say, letter: 'A'.

 This means '65' is the ASCII number code used to represent keyboard letter: 'A'.

+...using the same above method...

+Type in the number: 96...;
+the lower case letter 'a' should appear;
+which means, '96' is the ASCII number code used to represent keyboard letter: 'a'.

+And, so on...

 -----